Whooboy. What a CPI print. Here are some highlights in case you have a life and don’t drool over BLS reports:

 Personally, if I ran the Fed I’d be changing the language and starting to talk about tapering the balance sheet.
 I think there’s a lot of weird stuff that kind of worries me.
 It’s not just consumer prices.
 The real estate market around the country is whackadoodle.
 People are buying meme crypto coins just for fun.
 The Gamestop stuff and the endless surge in stocks.
 There is speculative fervor all over the place.
 And while asset prices aren’t a major concern for the Fed I do think the total amount of weirdness in prices is alarming.
 Maybe it’s just the risk manager in me speaking, but I’d be hinting at rate hikes by now….

 The bottom line is – don’t overreact here.
-I think the Fed is likely right that this is mostly transitory and inflation will moderate back into the 3% range before long.
+I think the Fed is likely right that this is mostly transitory and inflation will moderate back into the 3% range, but it might take longer than many people expect.